 Solution to the lack of qualified welders

-An active heak sink is an aluminium component in which a fluid circulates cooling electronic components.
+An active heat sink is an aluminium component in which a fluid circulates in order to cool electronic components.
+It is an indispensable element of e-mobility.

 Conventional assembly technologies (screwing, brazing or FE welding) can lead to problems of quality (leakage, mechanical resistance), design (complex geometries are not possible) and manufacturing (time-consuming set-up).